Dick Bielski

 Richard Adam Bielski (September 7, 1932 – October 15, 2023) was an American professional football player and coach.
 He played in the National Football League (NFL) for the Philadelphia Eagles, Dallas Cowboys, and Baltimore Colts.
 Bielski played college football at the University of Maryland.

-Early years
+Early life

 Bielski was named an All-Maryland Scholastic Association fullback in Patterson Park High School.

 Bielski accepted a football scholarship with the University of Maryland, where he played as a fullback, linebacker, and placekicker.

 In 1954 he was a preseason All-American candidate, but injuries affected his level of play during the season.
 Still, he was able to finish his college career averaging more than five yards per carry.
 At the end of the year, he was selected to play in the Chicago College All-Star Game, Senior Bowl, and the North-South Shrine Game, where he was voted the outstanding player of the game.

 Professional career

 Philadelphia Eagles

 Bielski was selected by the Philadelphia Eagles in the first round with the ninth overall pick of the 1955 NFL draft, becoming the highest-drafted running back from Maryland.
 During his first years, he made a team record two 50-yard field goals.
 In 1958, he was converted into an end.
 After the 1959 season, the Eagles left him off their list of players who were exempt from the 1960 NFL expansion draft.